 Zinc is a transition metal that is also an essential mineral for both humans, animals, and plants.
-Its importance to the human body is well documented.
+Its importance to the health of the human body is well documented.
 It aids the immune system, promotes cell growth and division, sleep, mood, skin and eye health, insulin regulation, and even male sexual function.

 Its immune benefits also have a stronger effect than vitamins and minerals due to its role in the T-cells.
 These cells recognise and fight off infection, and low levels can lead to a reduction and weakening of these cells.
 Zinc has also shown to reduce the duration and severity of the common cold, especially when taken at the first sign of symptoms.

 Infants and adolescents need zinc for cell division, which is occurring at a rapid pace because of their rapid growth during this phase of life.
 Adults also benefit from it because immune function diminishes with age and zinc plays a highly important role in helping support the immune system.

 Its role in skin, hair, and nails has also been recognised as it accelerates the growth of skin cells.
 This is especially useful for healing a variety of cuts and wounds.
 It soothes skin tissue with its anti-inflammatory properties, particularly after any skin irritation such as sunburns or rashes.

 It is also found in high concentrations in the retina of the eyes and with age, the concentration of zinc decreases leading to age-related macular degeneration.
 It may also help prevent night blindness and the development of cataracts.